samknight/gollum_editor/README.md

 # Gollum Editor

-Text editor extracted from [Gollum Wiki](https://github.com/github/gollum) for Rails 3.1+
+A rich text editor using markdown extracted from [Gollum Wiki](https://github.com/github/gollum) for Rails 3.1+

 ## Install